 I like to put relationships first, so the thought of picking up the phone or sending an email asking for someone’s time to let me pitch to them was the rudest thing I could imagine.

 I started to hit the pavement and had some success, but it never seemed to be with the right targets.
-The people I wanted to talk to weren’t interested in responding to my emails.
+The people I wanted to talk with weren’t interested in responding to my emails.

 Life was rough…